isorna/dropcommander/docs/en/dfc/core-rules/launch-assets.md

 _Torpedoes are very large, ship-killing missiles that are much more dangerous than the types ordinarily categorised as Close Action weapons.
 Torpedoes are heavily armoured and well protected against opposing Point Defences with decoys and jamming to ensure they will get close enough to the target to deliver a potentially devastating hit._

-The relatively slow acceleration of Torpedoes means they **never attack enemy ships immediately even if the target is within their Thrust range,** instead place the Torpedo in contact with the target and execute the attack at the **end of the target's next activation.**
+The relatively slow acceleration of Torpedoes means they **never attack enemy ships immediately even if the target is within their Thrust range,** instead place the Torpedo in contact with the target and execute the attack at the **end of the target’s next activation.**

 **Torpedoes make an attack with their profile when arriving at an enemy ship.
 Point Defence has no effect against damage inflicted by Torpedoes.**